 Rising Demand in the Food Industry

 The food industry remains a significant consumer of sodium acetate, using it as a preservative, flavor enhancer, and pH regulator.
-With growing consumer awareness of food safety and quality, the demand for sodium acetate is expected to increase.
+Also, with growing consumer awareness of food safety and quality, the demand for sodium acetate is expected to increase.
 The trend towards natural and minimally processed foods also favors the use of sodium acetate, given its relatively benign nature compared to some synthetic alternatives.

 Pharmaceutical Applications on the Rise